-NRI has the following options to claim complete exemption of capital gains arising on sale of his residential house, provided the house that was sold was a Long Term Capital Asset:
+Ans.
+NRI has the following options to claim exemption of LTCG tax on sale of residential house which is held for more than two years.

-• If NRI has not purchased/constructed the new RESIDENTIAL house before July 31, 2017 (i.e. due-date for filing tax return for the year in which the old residential house is sold), then he will have to open an account under the ‘Capital Gains Account Scheme’ with a Nationalized Bank and deposit the amount of capital gains.
-He needs to then utilize the amount out of this account for purchasing/constructing the new residential house within the time lines prescribed above.
+• If NRI has not purchased/constructed the new residential house before July 31, 2020 (i.e. due-date for filing tax return for the year in which the old residential house is sold), and he would like to claim tax exemption then he has to open a banking a/c under the ‘Capital Gains Account Scheme’ with a Nationalized Bank and deposit the amount of Capital Gains and utilize the said deposits for purchasing/construction of the new residential house within the time lines prescribed above.

-• NRI can reinvest the amount of capital gains arising on sale of old residential house in specified bonds within 6 months from the date of sale of old residential house
+• NRI can reinvest the amount of LTCG arising on sale of residential house in specified bonds (carrying interest at around 5%) within 6 months from the date of sale of the property.

-• Such amount of investment in specified bonds should not exceed Rs.
-50 lakhs in the current as well as subsequent financial year.
-Lock-in period of such specified bonds is ‘3’ years.
+• The investment in specified bonds should not exceed Rs.
+50 lakhs and NRI is required to hold the specified bonds for a period of five years.

-• NRI will be eligible to claim exemption in proportion of amount reinvested in equity shares of a new eligible Indian company or eligible start-up (as defined in Section 54GB of the Act) to the sales proceeds received on sale of residential property.
+• NRI will be eligible to claim exemption in proportion of amount reinvested in equity shares of a new eligible Indian company or eligible start-up (as defined in Section 54GB of the Act) to the sales consideration received on sale of residential house.

-• There will also be further conditions to be complied with in order to claim this reinvestment exemption.
+• There are several conditions to be complied with in order to claim this reinvestment exemption.